Competitive Comparison

 Options for repeatable releases

-Technical teams can connect protection to common release systems when every public build needs the same protection settings.
+Release teams can connect protection to common release systems when every public build needs the same protection settings.

 Stack-Trace Symbolication